Wolverine971/9takes/src/blog/people/historical/Nikola-Tesla.md

 Nikola Tesla found himself in a world that seemed to be against him at every turn.
 The most glaring example was his rivalry with Thomas Edison, the champion of direct current (DC).
 Tesla, a fervent believer in the potential of alternating current (AC), was often dismissed as a dreamer.
 The debate between AC and DC wasn't just a scientific disagreement; it was a battle for the future of electricity itself.

 Tesla faced not only professional challenges but also financial instability and public skepticism.
 Yet, his resilience was extraordinary.
-Driven by a Type 4's emotional intensity and need for individuality, Tesla continued to innovate, even when the odds seemed insurmountable.
+Driven by Type 4's emotional intensity and need for individuality, Tesla continued to innovate, even when the odds seemed insurmountable.
 His emotional turmoil was both a curse and a blessing.
 It caused him distress but also fueled his relentless pursuit to make a mark on the world.

 ## The Triumphs: A Light in the Darkness

 Nikola Tesla's rise to fame was a beacon in his life, illuminating the dark corners of his emotional struggles.
-When his alternating-current (AC) system finally won over Edison's direct-current, Tesla became a household name.
+When his alternating-current (AC) system finally won over Edison's direct current, Tesla became a household name.
 The 1893 World's Columbian Exposition in Chicago, where Tesla's AC system was the star, marked a turning point.
 He was no longer just a scientist but a celebrity.

 The spotlight seemed to bring him a sense of validation, but it was a double-edged sword.
 Tesla was a deeply private man, and fame brought scrutiny he wasn't comfortable with.
 Yet, contemporaries like George Westinghouse praised him as a "pioneer," reinforcing his belief that he was changing the world.